spjuhel/BoARIO/docs/source/boario-terminology.rst

 Terminology
 ###########

-.. currentmodule:: boario

 So far, there is no consistent terminology for MRIO systems and parameters in the scientific community.
-For BoARIO, the following variable names (i.e. attributes of the :py:class:`~boario.mrio.system.MrioSystem`) are used (the alias columns are other names and abbreviations often found in the literature):
+For BoARIO, the following variable names are used (the alias columns are other names and abbreviations often found in the literature):

 .. list-table::
    :widths: 30 70 30